apache/camel-website/content/blog/2020/12/Camel-kafka-connector-070-Whatsnew/index.md

 - Kubernetes Custom Resources: Perform operations on Kubernetes Custom Resources and get notified on Deployment changes
 - Vert.X Kafka: Sent and receive messages to/from an Apache Kafka broker using vert.x Kafka client
 - JSON JSON-B: Marshal POJOs to JSON and back using JSON-B
-- CSimple: Evaluate a compile simple expression language
+- CSimple: Evaluate a compiled simple expression language
 - DataSonnet: To use DataSonnet scripts in Camel expressions or predicates
 - jOOR: Evaluate a jOOR (Java compiled once at runtime) expression language